Last updated on May 14th, 2023 at 10:06 am

 She was well known in the vicinity, and much loved as she had a well dug in lower Gastouri which saved the women walking long distances to get good water.

-On a visit to Geneva she was assassinated by an Italian anarchist, who later said that he had gone to Geneva to kill a sovereign, and did not mind which one he killed, as long as he succeeded!
+On a visit to Geneva, she was assassinated by an Italian, who later said that he had gone to Geneva to kill a sovereign, and did not mind which one he killed, as long as he succeeded!

-Elizabeth was an exceptionally beautiful woman, and a skilful rider.
+Elizabeth was an exceptionally beautiful woman and a skillful rider.